PACER-PHII/PacerDocs/docs/source/server.rst

 * ``docker-compose-apps.yml`` consist of the application components that manage the PACER workflow.

 To build and deploy the compose project follow these steps from the command line.
 1. Review and confirm configration of the yaml files before installation.
-Refer to :ref:`server configuration` for more detailed instructions
+Refer to :ref:`configruation below <server configuration>` for more detailed instructions
 2. Build the database and application projects

 .. code-block:: console